Lexzino/alx-backend-javascript/README.md

-Backend Specialization on Javascript Alx
+Backend specilization on Javascript Alx